koaning/thismonth.rocks/README.md

 ![](readme-imgs/commit-8.png)

 The idea is that your change is now "in review" once it is deemed good enough, it will be "merged" into the project.

+You can actually see the pull request [here](https://github.com/koaning/thismonth.rocks/pull/14).